 FAQs: Everything You Need to Know About Birria Tacos

-What meat is used in birria tacos?
+What is the consommé in birria tacos?

 Are birria tacos spicy?